Meet The First Female Doctor Who: Jodie Whittaker

 — BBC America (@BBCAMERICA) July 16, 2017

-McCoy played Doctor Who until the show was cancelled in 1989.
+McCoy played Doctor Who until the show was canceled in 1989.

 Paul McGann was then cast as the Eighth Doctor in an ill-fated 1996 Doctor Who TV film, but the show didn’t regain popularity until the show was rebooted in 2005 with Christopher Eccleston in the lead role.
 He was followed by the very popular David Tennant, who was succeeded by Matt Smith and then Capaldi.